grpc/grpc-swift/README.md

 ## Building with Xcode

-The top-level Makefile uses the Swift Package Manager to generate an Xcode project for the SwiftGRPC package.
+The top-level Makefile uses the Swift Package Manager to generate an Xcode project for the SwiftGRPC package:

+    $ make

+Then open `SwiftGRPC.xcodeproj` in Xcode.
 Due to present limitations in Package Manager configuration, the libz dependency is not included in the generated Xcode project.
 If you get build errors about missing symbols such as `_deflate`, `_deflateEnd`, etc., you can fix them by adding `libz.tbd` to the **Link Binary With Libraries** build step of the **CgRPC** target.

 ## Having build problems?